CFC-Servers/libgmod/README.md

-# (WIP) LibGMOD - EmmyLua bindings for Garry's Mod
+# (WIP) LibGMOD - [LuaLS](https://github.com/LuaLS/lua-language-server/wiki/Annotations) bindings for Garry's Mod

-This is a vain attempt to get sane IDE completion working with Visual Studio Code.
+This is an attempt to get IDE completion working with https://github.com/LuaLS/lua-language-server for any editor that supports language servers

-This still doesn't have any type information or object classes in it, but at at least stops the Lua language sever complaining about undefined globals.

 ## Usage

-The best I've found so far is to add it as a submodule in whatever codebase you're working on.
-This isn't great, but gets the job done.

-If you know better, send me an issue
+If you have lua-language-server installed, you can clone this repo and add it to to the `Lua.workspace.library` list You can find an example of doing that in neovim here https://cfc.gg/configs/lua_ls/glua.lua